sargunv/recipe-book/docs/recipes/Khichdi.cook.md

 5. Set the pressure cooker to manual mode, high pressure, 0 minutes, and natural release.

-6. After the pressure cooker has pressurized (about 10 minutes), wait about 30 minutes, release the pressure, then open the lid.
+6. After the pressure cooker has reached pressure (about 10 minutes), wait about 30 minutes, release the remaining pressure, then open the lid.